isabelcabezasm/langgraph_cursera_labs/README.md

 All Lab 03 variants implement the same AI agent with different search providers for external knowledge retrieval.

+### Lab 04: ReAct Agent with Tool Calling
+Implementation of the ReAct (Reasoning and Acting) pattern with multi-tool integration.
+Demonstrates both manual step-by-step execution and automated graph-based workflow using Tavily search and clothing recommendation tools.

 ## Quick Setup

 1. Clone repository and open in VS Code dev container